Your browser does not support iframes.

 APPLICATIONS OPEN NOW

-Did you receive an invitation to interview from the college you wish to get admission?
+Did you receive an invitation for an interview from the college where you wish to get admission?
 Are you gearing up for an interview?
 Now, it’s time to prepare for the personal interview and written ability test.
-Careers360 brings all the Gripu discussion topics for MBA aspirants to crack GD-PI-WAT rounds of top colleges in India.
+Careers360 brings all the group discussion topics for the MBA aspirants to crack GD-PI-WAT rounds of top colleges in India.

 Vinayak Kudva, Chief Mentor, IMS Learning Resources, talks about various topics of group discussion for MBA and states, “The WAT and GD topics for MBA are mostly of sociological significance and may be based on long-standing or newly uncovered issues.
 Students should go through the topics allotted by various B-schools last year, to get an idea of what can be expected.”
 Sometimes, WAT and GD topics for MBA admission can be as generic as ‘Importance of reservation and impact of advertising.’